MicrosoftDocs/xamarin-docs/docs/ios/watchos/deploy-test/appstore.md

 ms.date: 03/17/2017
 ---

-# Deploying to the App Store
+# Deploying watchOS Apps to the App Store

 > [!IMPORTANT]
 > Be sure to review [Apple's Watch Kit Submission Guide](https://developer.apple.com/app-store/watch/), and see the [Troubleshooting](#Troubleshooting) section for any issues you may have.